mpostaire/awdctl/README.md

 ## Installation
 Clone this repository, cd in the cloned directory then use `make install`.
 To uninstall use `make uninstall`.
+This program depends on `glib2`, `alsa-lib` and `libmpdclient` so you may need to install these before.

 ## Usage
 Open a terminal and launch the program using the `awdctl` command.